KisuYang/ppt_bible/README.md

 # ppt_bible
 create .ppt files from .txt file of bible

-need to install the "python-pptx" package
+need to install "python-pptx" package